UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 You work in the mail room at a local charity.
 Part of your job is to write incredibly boring, repetitive emails thanking your donors for their generous gifts.
-You are tired of doing this over an over again, so you've decided to let Python help you out of a jam and do your work for you.
+You are tired of doing this over and over again, so you've decided to let Python help you out of a jam and do your work for you.

 The program